brooksco/recursion/README.md

 Visual Arts Research Methods

-Brief lesson and survey about recursion using a Sierpinski Triangle example.
+Brief lesson and survey about recursion, using a Sierpinski Triangle visualization.